 On May 3, 2022, in connection with J. Michael Coffey's appointment as the Company's Chief Executive Officer as of April 11, 2022, he was granted 490,000 restricted stock units that vest upon attainment of certain stock price hurdles of the Company's stock.
 The restricted stock units can only be received on an annual basis from the vesting start date.
 The fair value of the market conditions awards was \$2.2 million calculated by using the Monte Carlo simulation based on the average of 20,000 simulation runs.
 The requisite service period used was three years, expected volatility was 60% and the risk-free rate of return was 2.95%.
 The value of the restricted stock units granted to Mr. Coffey is being charged to compensation expense over the requisite service period.
 Under ASC 718-10-35-2, compensation cost for the award of share-based compensation is recognized over the derived service periods (the time from the service inception date to the expected date of satisfaction) of either 12 or 24 months depending on the particular tranche based on the median number of days it takes for the award to vest in scenarios where they meet their threshold.
-Compensation expense related to restricted stock units was \$206 and \$371 for the three months ended March 31, 2024 and 2023, respectively.
-Additional compensation expense related to Mr. Coffey's restricted stock units will be \$25 for the remainder of 2024.
+Compensation expense related to restricted stock units was \$206.25 and \$371.231 for the three and six months ended March 31, 2024 and 2023, June 30, 2024, respectively.
+Additional compensation expense related to Mr. Coffey's restricted stock units will be \$25.240 and \$611 for the remainder of 2024. three and six months ended June 30, 2023, respectively.